Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ### Project Overview

-The project is about famous paintings and their artists. it also comprises of museum dataset.
-Eight datasets were provided from the primary source, but we would dive more deeper with seven datasets to find trends and patterns.
-During the project I will be working on more advanced SQL techniques using joins, window functions, subqueries, and CTEs.
+The project focuses on famous paintings, their artists, and an accompanying museum dataset.
+Of the eight datasets provided, I will focus on seven to uncover trends and patterns related to paintings and museums.
+The findings involve questions such as which paintings were not displayed in any museum, identifying museums with invalid city information, and analyzing the most popular painting styles.
+Advanced SQL techniques such as joins, window functions, subqueries, and CTEs will be used to explore these questions and derive meaningful insights from the data.

 ### Data Source